RSPB NATURE RESERVE

 It is famous for it waders and seabirds.
 It is a great place to get up close to brown hares at any time of year.
 From late summer, many migrating wading birds stop off at Havergate to feed and roost.
 In autumn and winter the island provides a haven for large numbers of ducks and wading birds.

-Havergate Island is open the first Saturday of every month and special event weekends throughout the summer (see our website)
+Havergate Island is open the first Saturday of every month (except during May, June and July) and special weekends throughout the summer (see our website)

 Call the Minsmere visitor centre on 01728 648281.

-Price: £12 for RSPB members; £19 for all others (no child discount).
-Places are strictly limited, so advance booking via Minsmere is essential.
+Price: £17.50 for RSPB members; £22 for all others; 3 - 17s half price.
+Places are strictly limited, so advance booking is essential.